DavidSMishkin/ai-case-study/README.md

 ## Overview and Origin

-* Name of Company: Tesla Motors
+* Name of Company: Tesla, Inc.
-* Company Incorporation: Tesla Motors was founded in 2003 in San Carlos, CA
+* Company Incorporation: Tesla, Inc. was founded in 2003 in San Carlos, CA
-* Founders
+* Founders: The company was founded in 2003 by two Silicon Valley engineers Martin Eberhard and Marc Tarpenning, who wanted to prove that
+  "electric vehicles can be better, quicker and more fun to drive than gasoline cars.”

 * Idea Origin